xcart/xcart-docs/_pages/kb_en/seo_and_promotion/setting_up_volume_discounts_for_products.md

 If necessary, you can add more than one discounts for the different subtotal ranges and membership levels.
 For example, with a setup like in the screenshot below:
    * a $3 discount will be provided on orders with a subtotal amount of $50 or more (available to all customers);
    * a 10% discount will be provided on orders with a subtotal amount of $100 or more (available to all customers);
-   *  a 20% discount will be provided on orders with a subtotal amount of $500 or more (available only to customers with the membership level "Wholesale").
+   *  a 20% discount will be provided on orders with a subtotal amount of $500 or more (available only to customers with the membership level "Wholesaler").
 ![xc5_volumedisounts_add_discount5.png]({{site.baseurl}}/attachments/ref_xEadpu9F/xc5_volumedisounts_add_discount5.png)

 Note that volume discounts do not sum up: if a customer's order meets more than one volume discount conditions, they will still get only one discount (the largest of the ones available to them).
+For example, with volume discounts configured like in the screenshot above, a customer without a membership level who places an order for $100 or more will get the 10% off discount (but not the $3 discount).

 _Related pages:_